KunalSambyal/Custom-PC-Build/README.md

 # Custom-PC-Build

-This is my first python project.
+This is my first python + MySQL project.